 - Manufactured homes: A home in this category is built in sections and pieced together by professionals and heavy machinery at its final site.
 These must follow HUD requirements, though.

-- Kit homes: These homes are much simpler than a manufactured home, though they follow a similar build to piecing style.
+- Kit homes: These homes are much simpler than a manufactured home, though they follow a similar style of building.
 In fact, most homebuyers can build a kit home themselves.

 - Modular homes: These homes feature much more personalization, companies will often let you customize the floor plan of your purchase.
 However, unlike manufactured and kit homes, modular homes have an immovable foundation.